driv/driv.github.io/_drafts/keycloak-kubernetes-configuration.markdown

 ***Wait, what!?***

-Since the Operator falls short, we need some alternative.
+Since the Operator falls short, we need an alternative.
 Luckily Terraform has what we need and more.

 Don't worry, we are **not** going to be using Terraform directly!
 We don't want to lose the reconciliation capabilities of Kubernetes.
 We'll be using it through this great [Crossplane Provider](https://marketplace.upbound.io/providers/crossplane-contrib/provider-keycloak/v1.11.0).